pjra99/travel-app-frontend/README.md

 Apart from this it will also show, Trending places, Places by Category (ex: Hillstation, beach) and Places by various activities (ex: Paragliding, trekking)
 }

+The travel website should include a mix of the following:

+-A brief summary of the area, with highlights of important places -Popular Restaurants & Hotel recommendations with web links to hotel and   booking sites -Information about recreation and outdoor activities -Guides to arts and culture, including museums, theaters, and other     attractions -Packing tips.
+-Maps and guides
+-Public transport information
+-Nearest Airport/Railway station information
+-Relevant tips on language and local dialect.

 ### `yarn start`

 Runs the app in the development mode.\